Rump Parliament

-The Rump Parliament was the Long Parliament, including only those members who remained in session after Colonel Thomas Pride, on 6 December 1648, commanded his soldiers to purge the House of Commons of those members who were against the Grandees' intention to try King Charles I for high treason.
+The Rump Parliament was what remained of the Long Parliament after Pride's Purge on 6 December 1648, when Colonel Thomas Pride commanded his soldiers to exclude from the House of Commons those members who were against the Grandees' intention to try King Charles I for high treason.
+The Rump was dissolved by Oliver Cromwell in 1653 and replaced by the Barebone's Parliament.
+After Richard Cromwell's removal from power in 1659, the Rump was briefly reinstated.

 "Rump" normally means the hind end or backside of a mammal; its use meaning "remnant" (the reduced-membership Parliament) was first recorded in the above context in English in 1649.
 (Note: Described in 1649 as "This fagge end, this Rump of a Parliament with corrupt Maggots in it".)

 Treaty of Newport

 In September 1648, at the end of the Second English Civil War, the Long Parliament was concerned with the increasing radicalism in the New Model Army.
 The Long Parliament began negotiations with King Charles I. The members wanted to restore the king to power, but wanted to limit the authority he had.
 Charles I conceded militia power, among other things, but he later admitted that it was only so he could escape.
 In November the negotiations began to fail, and the New Model Army seized power.
 Charles I was then taken into the Army's custody to await trial for treason.